 Most of us take our necks for granted, even though every bite and breath we take and sound we make activates impulses through this relatively narrow passage.

-Did you know that most people across the course of their lifetime suffer from neck pain?
+Did you know that most people across the course of their life suffer from neck pain?

 Although sports injuries and automobile accidents are responsible for a portion of this pain, the main culprit is muscular stress from poor posture.
 In yoga, we identify people with disabling neck habits as “tuckers” or “thrusters.”